 When he's at his best, Wynorski has this amazing ability to wallow around in the seedier side of the genre while not making viewers feel like they need to take a shower afterward thanks to his ample use of self-aware humor, pleasant actors and lighter, sillier moments.
 In this one he throws the blood around pretty liberally and his camera lingers on naked or half-naked women the entire time but just the gratuitousness of it all makes it amusing to watch.
 Wynorski has also seldom been given credit for being able to slap together a competent film (back when films were actually SHOT on film) is such a small window of time.
 This one was made in just a week, but it's well-lit and photographed, even managing to capture a good old dark house atmosphere in the process.
 He's helped immensely in the mood department by a great score from the always-reliable Chuck Cirino.

-I liked all of five of the main girls well enough.
+I liked all five of the main girls well enough.
 We have 6-foot-tall blonde Moore, who had prior genre experience in (even lower-budgeted) Donald Farmer films, and Bentley (who had been in Fred Olen Ray's Bad Girls From Mars), both acquitting themselves fairly well.
 Verran is probably the weakest of the five, but considering all she'd done before this was porn (using the name Barbii), she's not too bad.
 The real wild card is Zhivago, who doesn't appear to have done anything else before OR after this.
 No one seems to know what happened to her, or why she vanished into thin air right after this, or even what her real name is.
 It's not too uncommon for an aspiring actress to do one film like this, decide it's not for them and just brush it all behind them and move on with their life, but I'd still love to know what she thinks about the film, especially since she's one of the better actors.
 So, where'd you go "Stacia Zhivago"?
 Come say hello!

 However, my absolute favorite is the Brit-born fireball Harris, who is basically in the same category as Moore as a former model turned second string Scream Queen who never quite reached the level of success as top dogs like Linnea Quigley and Brinke Stevens.
 Regardless, she's very cute, spunky and funny and just throws everything she's got into the proceedings, right down to getting drenched in blood, screaming her head off and doing all of her own stunt work.
 This film wouldn't be nearly as successful without her in the lead role.
 Also putting in a brief appearance as a stripper is Shannon Wilsey, who purchased some larger breasts soon after this and became adult film superstar Savannah.
-This is one of just four non-porn films she appeared in (every role except for The Invisible Maniac was a bit nude role) before taking her own life in 1994.
+This is one of just four non-porn films she appeared in (every role except for The Invisible Maniac was a nude bit part) before taking her own life in 1994.